Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

 ## 7 Summary and Outlook

-The DirectionsMQ project focuses on developing a navigation and location sharing app for the Macquarie University community.
-The MVP will provide essential features like user authentication, real-time location tracking, and turn-by-turn navigation to meet the basic needs of students and staff.
+The DirectionsMQ project aims to develop a user-friendly navigation and location sharing app tailored for the Macquarie University community.
+By focusing on core functionalities such as user authentication, real-time location tracking, and turn-by-turn navigation, the app addresses the fundamental needs of students and staff navigating the campus.
+The MVP has been designed to validate the core concept of the application and gather valuable user feedback for future enhancements.

-Moving forward, we will prioritize refining the app based on user feedback from the MVP review, ensuring it evolves to enhance the user experience.
-Future enhancements may include personalized route recommendations and integration with university events.
+As we move forward, our emphasis will be on refining the app based on insights which we will have gathered from user testing and continuously improving the user experience.
+The feedback collected during the MVP review will provide information, ensuring that the app evolves to meet user expectations and adapt to changing needs.

-Ultimately, DirectionsMQ aims to streamline navigation on campus and foster a stronger sense of community among users, positioning itself as a vital tool within the university environment.
+Looking ahead, we anticipate the addition of advanced features such as personalized route recommendations and integration with university events.
+By staying aligned with stakeholder priorities and emerging technologies, DirectionsMQ has the potential to become an indispensable tool for navigating Macquarie University, which allows for a stronger sense of community and connectivity among users.

+In conclusion, the successful implementation of DirectionsMQ will not only streamline navigation on campus but also lay the groundwork for future improvements to enhance the overall university experience.

 ## 8 Appendices
    ### 8.1 Log of interactions with stakeholders